Cliffs of Uluwatu in Bali Indonesia

 The décor is very modern with a splash of tropical touches, and we enjoyed our stay in the poolside cabin.
 Highly recommended for couples or independent travelers looking for a boutique hotel in Uluwatu – click here to check availability and rates at Jepun Sari Uluwatu.
 Note that the Jepun Sari does not have a restaurant so you’ll need to head out for all meals, it does have a small pool bar that serves drinks but it may not always be staffed.

-We spent the final days of our 2 week Bali itinerary at Gypsea Bali.
+We also enjoyed our time at Gypsea Bali.
 This brand new boutique Uluwatu hotel will seriously wow you – incredible service, gorgeous rooms and an amazing pool.
 It is a cruisy 10 minute walk from Bingin Beach or Gooseberry restaurant.

 Pool at Gypsea Bali in Bingin Uluwatu in Bali